 There are several additional badges found bearing the name “Jefferson Lines”.
 We may assume these are from the above company.
 Badge one colored in red, has a single threaded post.
 Badge two with one threaded post.

 JEFFERSON LINES, INC. See Jefferson Transportation Company.

 JEFFERSON TRANSIT (Jefferson County, Washington,) had its beginning in 1980 with a federal grant and the formation of the Public Transportation Benefit Authority (PTBA) of Jefferson County.
 A temporary company named Jefferson County Transit began operations by leasing buses and drivers from Port Townsend’s Stevens Stage Lines.
 In November 1980 53% of voters approved a public transit system by self-imposing a 0.3 % sales tax.
 The following year, 1981, the renamed Jefferson Transit began operations.
 The new agency continued using Stevens Stage Line’s drivers and buses (including the company’s offices).
-In August 1981 Jefferson Transit bought Stevens Stage Lines and thus the two agencies legally merged.
+In August 1981 Jefferson Transit bought Stevens Stage Lines and merged the company into Jefferson Transit.
+(This merger gave Jefferson Transit a company pedigree that dates back to 1915 and Sam McGee’s City Transfer.
+(Click here to read more.)
 Jefferson Transit continues to operate a transit system for Jefferson County, Washington.

 For a detailed history of Jefferson Transit, see Meet Me At The Bus Stop: 125 Years of Public Transit in Jefferson County, Washington.